codingMustache/codingMustache/README.md

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+Which of these people was NOT a founder of Apple Inc?
- 1. 8
+ 1. Jonathan Ive
- 2. 64
+ 2. Steve Wozniak
- 3. 2
+ 3. Ronald Wayne
- 4. 1
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  8
+  Jonathan Ive
 </details>